gegesteorngoding/djawa-script/README.md

 # JawaScript Project

-This is a "Transpiler" project for a "simple" programming language inspired by Javanese and jaksel-script.
+JawaScript is a transpiler for a simple programming language inspired by Javanese, designed to be more expressive and readable for developers familiar with the language.

 ## Table of Contents